weichen-huang/COVID-Efficientnet-Pytorch/README.md

-# COVID-Efficientnet &rarr; a Pytorch upgrade of the [COVID-Next](https://github.com/velebit-ai/COVID-Next-Pytorch) and COVID-Net
+# COVID-Efficientnet &rarr; a Pytorch Upgrade of [COVID-Next](https://github.com/velebit-ai/COVID-Next-Pytorch) and COVID-Net

 Inspired by COVID-Next and the efficiency and mobility of Efficientnet, we are now open sourcing the upgraded Pytorch implementation of both called COVID-Efficientnet.